wilsonmar/wilsonmar.github.io/_posts/2016-05-01-api-management-amazon.md

 Each "method" is the combination of a resource path and an HTTP verb such as GET, POST, DELETE, etc. in the HTTP header.

-Several "stages" (such as "dev", "prod", etc.) can be defined to hold resources and methods, which are usually different for different enviornments.
+Several "stages" (such as "dev", "prod", etc.) can be defined to hold resources and methods, which are usually different for different environments.

 ### Define an API #